portworx/helm/single_chart_migration/README.md

-# Upgrading to Single Chart in 1.3.0
+# Upgrading to Single Chart from 1.2.x to 1.3.0

 PX-Central with 1.2.x has 3 different charts.
    - px-backup